Transactional Email Dashboard

 Card | Description | Percentage relation |

-Submitted Total | Email requests successfully received, accepted, and started for processing by Transactional Email.
-Each message is tracked through subsequent delivery stages from this point. | — |
+Submitted Total | Emails successfully received and accepted for processing.
+Each message is tracked from this point until it reaches a final status. | — |

-Dropped | Messages dropped during processing and before being sent—often due to suppression rules. | % of Submitted |
+Dropped | Messages removed during processing before being sent—often due to suppression list rules. |

-Sent | Emails fully processed and sent out by the Transactional Email service. | % of Submitted |
+Sent | Emails processed and sent out by the Transactional Email service. |

-Delivered | Emails successfully delivered to the recipient’s server. | % of Sent |
+Delivered | Emails successfully delivered to the recipient’s server. |

 Cards thresholds